 - Always be sure to include contact information; the contact information should be for the person who is handling media relations

 - Develop a boilerplate – a descriptive paragraph for your group/organization/etc. – that appears at the end of the advisory.

 A story pitch can manifest itself in a number of different formats (see Media Releases above and Pitching below), but it is often communicated quite simply in the form of an email.
 When emailed, a story pitch is less formal than a media release; however, like a media release, it is sent out to contacts at media outlets.
 Again, the story pitch outlines the who, what, when, where, why and how as well as a newsworthy angle of your event, but the overall tone is more conversational and less formal than that of an official media release.
 A story pitch is a good tool for smaller organizations and individual artists to use to reach out to media in their communities.
-A story pitch can be sent up to two weeks before the Culture Days weekend.
+A story pitch can be sent up to two weeks before the Culture Days celebration.

 Media advisories should be limited to one page and are usually formatted with “who”, “what”, “where” and “when” headings.
 Media advisories also note RSVP contact information so that media can confirm attendance, follow up with you regarding questions and know whom to contact when they arrive.

-You should distribute a media advisory to your list of target journalists about one week prior to the Culture Days weekend, and then again the day before your event to serve as a reminder.
+You should distribute a media advisory to your list of target journalists about one week prior to the Culture Days celebration, and then again the day before your event to serve as a reminder.
 If your event is taking place on the Sunday, be sure to send out this reminder on the Friday.